nimashoghi/ece6254-presentation/slides.md

 </div>

 <!--
-[click] At the lowest level, materials are collections of atoms arranged in 3D space (top figure).

-There's 1 caveat: Materials form infinitely repeating crystalline structures.
-When we think of a material, we think of the smallest repeating unit that defines the material's structure, and this **unit cell** is then assumed to repeat infinitely in all directions (bottom figure).
+[click] Materials consist of atoms arranged in 3D space that form infinitely repeating crystalline structures.
+What we call a "unit cell" is the smallest repeating unit that defines the material's structure, which then repeats infinitely in all directions, as shown in these figures.

 [click] To generate a new material, our AI needs to learn the three key components:
 - The unit cell/lattice: A repeating 3D box defined by vectors
 - The atom types: Chemical elements present in the material
-- The fractional coordinates: Positions of atoms within the cell (0-1 scale)
+- The fractional coordinates: Positions of atoms within the cell (0-1 scale) -->

--->

 ---